MicrosoftDocs/common-data-model-and-service/common-data-model/0.9om/api-reference/cdm/argumentcollection.md

 ---
 title: Argument Collection - Common Data Model | Microsoft Docs
-description: Reference for CdmArgumentCollection.
+description: API reference for CdmArgumentCollection.
 author: jinichu
 ms.service: common-data-model
-ms.reviewer:
+ms.reviewer: deonhe
 ms.topic: article
 ms.date: 10/18/2019
-ms.author: jinichu
+ms.author: jibyun
 ---

 # Argument Collection

 An argument collection extends [Collection](collection.md) and adds additional behaviors specific to argument collections.
-It is used only for the *Arguments* property in [trait references](traitreference.md) and not for any other argument collections, as this collection is optimized to handle adjustments to the trait when adding an argument.
+It is used only for the *Arguments* property in [trait references](traitreference.md) and not for any other argument collections because this collection is optimized to handle adjustments to the trait when adding an argument.

 ```
 public class CdmArgumentCollection extends CdmCollection<CdmArgumentDefinition>